iyildiz/java2kotlin/README.md

 - **Safe Casts `as?`** returns null if the cast can't be done.
 Non-safe type cast `as` throws ClassCastException, if the cast is unsuccessful.
 - **Examples** [Idioms](src/main/kotlin/idioms.kt)
 ### Functional programming / lambdas
+- Kotlin is not purely functional.
+It combines ides from different paradigms like OO, functional
 - **Lambdas** are a part of the language and quite cheap to use.
 See
     - Don’t use `it` if it has different types in other lambda lines
     - Prefer explicit parameter names if `it` might be confusing